MrBobertus/Important-Documents/MLCL - MrBobertus Limited Commercial License.md

 ## 3. Reciprocal Sharing (Copyleft)

-    If you distribute modified versions of the Work, you must do so under the terms of this same license (MrBobertus Non-Commercial License).
+    If you distribute modified versions of the Work, you must do so under the terms of this same license (MLCL) MrBobertus Limited Commercial License.

 ## 4. Revocation of Rights